Kurento/kurento/source/features/events.rst

   NiceAgent state: ``NICE_COMPONENT_STATE_GATHERING``, "*Gathering local candidates*".

-- State = *Connecting*: The Endpoint has started the connectivity checks between at least one pair of local and remote candidates.
+- State = *Connecting*: The Endpoint has started the connectivity checks between **at least** one pair of local and remote candidates.
+These checks will always start as soon as possible (i.e. whenever the very first remote candidates arrive), so don't assume that the candidate gathering has already finished, because it will probably still be running in parallel; some (possibly better) candidates might still be waiting to be found and gathered.

   NiceAgent state: ``NICE_COMPONENT_STATE_CONNECTING``, "*Establishing connectivity*".

-- State = *Connected*: At least one candidate pair resulted in a successful connection.
+- State = *Connected*: **At least** one candidate pair resulted in a successful connection.
 This happens right after the event ``NewCandidatePairSelected``.
+When this event triggers, the effective communication between peers can start, and usually this means that media will start flowing between them.
+However, the candidate gathering hasn't really finished yet, which means that some (possibly better) candidates might still be waiting to be found, gathered, checked for connectivity, and if that completes successfully, selected as new candidate pair.

   NiceAgent state: ``NICE_COMPONENT_STATE_CONNECTED``, "*At least one working candidate pair*".